10 Most Famous Film Quotes

 Vito Corleone

 Here we have Marlon Brando’s second appearance on the list of most famous film quotes.
-In second place, this is his highest ranking line, which is taken from the film The Godfather.
+In second place, this is his highest ranking line, which is from the film The Godfather.
 This first in a trilogy has been referenced in countless other film and television programs, which evidence of the incredible legacy which it has left behind.

 01 – “Frankly, my dear, I don’t give a damn.” – Rhett Butler (Clark Gable) in Gone with the Wind